alexytomi/sketchy-slicer/README.md

 Sketching about trying to turn 1.8.9 gui pack to a somewhat workable state on 1.20.4.

 I have no idea how to write java.
+I don't think i can continue past this point